Video is Everywhere

 - Small nudges can encourage participation – making presentations more interactive through the use of polls or questions can increase student engagement and participation.

 There are a number of valuable research articles such as Phillip Guo’s findings that suggest videos should be between 4 to 9 minutes long to maintain our attention.
-You can find his paper on video production and student engagement which is co-authored with Juho Kim and Rob Rubin here.

 Do all lecture videos have to be short in order to be effective?
 Not necessarily.
 I watched Sandi Tokvig’s TED talk which was 19 mins and 48 seconds from beginning to end and was thoroughly engaged.
 Maybe she kept my attention because she changed the speed and volume of the way she spoke, she made me laugh, showed me slides and made some points that made me think.
 Perhaps, rather than restricting the length of a video by rule, we consider our purpose and our audience as we would when composing written text.
 Five minutes was perfect for changing a washer, nowhere near enough for a keynote address.Finally an excellent visual overview of the affordances of video for online learning can be found in the paper, 'The Role of Video in Online Learning: Findings from the Field and Critical Reflections.'The paper offers up details on 18 video production styles including talking head, tablet capture and webcam capture.